1. Home

 Promoting an understanding of LGBTQ+

-In order to create workplace environments in which all employees can thrive with peace of mind, the Bank established the Diversity Awareness Month, holds workplace study meetings, distributes the Ally sticker*1 as a symbol of understanding and support for the LGBTQ+ community, and sponsors Tokyo Rainbow Pride*2.
+In order to create workplace environments in which all employees can thrive with peace of mind, Japan Post Bank, distributes the Ally sticker*1 as a symbol of understanding and support for the LGBTQ+ community, and sponsors Tokyo Rainbow Pride*2.

 Moreover, the Bank now includes same sex partners in our definition of spouse for our various systems.
 This allows all employees to take advantage of marriage leave, bereavement leave, dependent allowances, and company family housing, for example.